 Learn simple vintage techniques for making hooked or progged rugs.
 You could make a cushion or sampler, or start a rug.
 Hooking is used for pictorial detail - a thin strip of fabric, or yarn is hooked in loops through hessian backing.
 Progging gives a shaggy surface when small rectangles of fabric are pulled through backing.

+It's traditional to use old clothes/bedding.
 It is a creative and therapeutic activity (and it's recycling!).

 • There will be a maximum of six people in this class

 • You will need a face covering

 • Each studio will be cleaned before the start of the class.
 However, students will be asked to wipe down their workstation with sanitiser spray at the start and at the end of the session.

 • No Food or drink in the studio

 Bring scissors and fabrics (more details when you book)

 “Just a quick email to say how much Val and I enjoyed our day with you, we both feel quite inspired to have a go and Val is already planning to cut up Trev's trousers and jacket!”Annabelle